 Do DA advocates believe what is true of church ordinances, is equally true of the organization of the church?
-No!
+No, they absolutely deny that!
 Indeed, this is the very point of our controversy.
-Matthew 28:19-20 is under church
+Matthew 28:19-20 is under church administration, and church constitution is inherent in verse 20.

 4. J.B.
-Moody Confirms this order
+Moody Confirms this Order